It is normal for babies to lose some weight in the first 2 weeks after birth. Most babies are back at their birth weight by 2 weeks of age.

 After this, steady weight gain is a sign that your baby is healthy and feeding well.

-If you are breastfeeding, your public health nurse will talk to you about how feeding is going and may ask to observe when you are giving a feed.
+If you are breastfeeding, your PHN will talk to you about how feeding is going.
+They may ask to watch when you are giving a feed.

 Checking your child’s weight